jefdewitt/jekyll_portfolio/README.md

 {% endif %}
 ```

-Anything inside the `_includes` folder can be 'included' with a simple TWIG include statement.
+Anything inside the `_includes` folder can be 'included' with a single TWIG include statement.

 ## Syntax Highlighting